melksshake/DigitalSpeedometer/README.md

 [<img src="./readmepics/app_screen_portrait.png" height="300"/>](./readmepics/app_screen_portrait.png)

-Project where speed values are generated in background in the Service (`SpeedValuesService`).
+Project, where speed values are generated in background in the Service (`SpeedValuesService`).
 Then values are sent to Activity (`MainActivity`), that has fullscreen custom digital speedometer view (`DigitalSpeedometerView`).
 While app is running, device screen won't turn of.

 This project shows using: